vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 )
 ```

 > NOTA: If you need to reference the original component, you can do so by importing the `rsg-components-default` version.
-Checkout the [customised](https://github.com/vue-styleguidist/vue-styleguidist/tree/master/examples/customised) example, is uses the following:
+Check out the [customized](https://github.com/vue-styleguidist/vue-styleguidist/tree/master/examples/customised) example, it uses the following:

 ```jsx
 // SectionsRenderer.js